The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 Sensoril: 125-250mg daily, taken with a meal.
 The higher withanolide concentration allows a lower dose to deliver comparable active compound levels.
 One daily dose is typically sufficient.

 Shoden: 120mg daily, taken with a meal.
-Its high withanolide glycoside concentration makes this the lowest-dose option with effective clinical outcomes in available research.
+Its high withanolide glycoside concentration makes this the lowest-dose option among the standardized extracts.
 Withanolide concentration varies by extract — check the product label.

 Timing: For stress and cortisol support, morning dosing aligns with the body's natural cortisol rhythm.
 For sleep quality benefits, evening dosing (with dinner or 1-2 hours before bed) may be more effective.
 Some users split their dose — morning and evening — to cover both windows.

 Take ashwagandha with food to improve absorption and reduce the rare possibility of mild GI discomfort.
-Ashwagandha has a generally favorable safety profile in research durations up to 12 months.
-However, consult your healthcare provider before starting any new supplement regimen, especially if you are pregnant, nursing, take prescription medications, or have an autoimmune condition.
+Consult your healthcare provider before starting any new supplement regimen, especially if you are pregnant, nursing, take prescription medications, or have an autoimmune condition.

 How we evaluate ingredient quality → Learn about our multi-factor scoring system and manufacturing standards.